healthonnet/hon-lucene-synonyms/README.md

 Current version : 1.3.4 ([changelog][15])

-**Note:** This project is not actively maintained anymore, but pull requests are welcome. :smiley:
+**Note:** This project is not actively maintained anymore, but pull requests are welcome. :)

 Maintainer
 -----------